Reviews You Can Rely On

 Class 3

-Class 3 bikes take it up a notch with a higher speed limit.
-These bikes have a throttle and pedal assist, with the throttle limited to 20 mph and the pedal assist up to 28 mph.
+Class 3 electric bikes take it up a notch with a higher speed limit.
+These bikes can have a throttle (or not) and pedal assist, with the throttle limited to 20 mph and the pedal assist up to 28 mph.
 If your legs can push one of these heavy bikes faster than 28mph, kudos to you, but you won't get any help from the motor after 28 mph.
-These electric bikes are commonly equipped with a speedometer and a throttle, although not always.
-These bikes have more restrictions regarding who can ride them and where.
+There are typically more restrictions regarding who can ride them and where.
 You may be required to wear a bike helmet, and in many states, anyone under a certain age is not allowed to ride a class 3 e-bike (usually between 15-16 years) unless they are a passenger, and they are not always allowed on bike paths.
 However, it is ultimately up to the discretion of the local government, so be sure to check regulations before heading out.

 Types of E-bikes

 Whatever your preferred riding style, there is probably an e-bike version to fit; if you can't find one, it's probably in the making.
-As electric bikes become more popular, many people are adopting the term "analog" bike to differentiate between motorized and traditional bicycles.
+As electric bikes become more popular, many people are adopting the terms “analog, Amish, or acoustic” bike to differentiate between motorized and traditional bicycles.
 While many of the features found on particular styles of e-bikes are the same in the analog world, a few motor or battery-specific details are different.
 We go over all of this below.

 Cruiser Electric Bikes